-Rob is serving his first term as Douglas County Surveyor having been elected in November 2014.
-This is the first-ever publicly elected position that Rob has held.
+Rob Snodgrass is serving his second term as Douglas County Surveyor having been elected in November 2014.

 Rob is an active member of the Professional Land Surveyors of Colorado (“PLSC”), having been a member since obtaining his Colorado Professional Land Surveyor’s license in 2001.
 Rob also served the Central Colorado Professional Surveyors chapter of the PLSC as a Director from 2006 through 2010.

 Rob has more than 35 years of land surveying experience, having started out as a “gofer” at a prominent land surveying and civil engineering firm in Southern California, eventually rising to manager of the survey department after obtaining his California Professional Land Surveyors license in 1992.

 Rob was born and raised in Southern California.
 Rob and his family relocated to Colorado in the summer of 2001 and settled in Highlands Ranch.
 Rob and wife Lorrie have two grown sons who still reside in Douglas County.